kreely/mquickjs/README.md

 }
 ```

-When running on PC, the `DEBUG_GC` can be used to force the JS
+When running on a PC, the `DEBUG_GC` define can be used to force the JS
 allocator to always move objects at each allocation.
 It is a good way
 to check no invalid JSValue is used.